-- Leftover turkey – I use 1 pound of leftover turkey that has been shredded so that it is easy to eat in the soup.
+- Leftover turkey – We use 1 pound of leftover turkey that has been shredded so that it’s easy to eat in the soup.
 Both the white and dark meat works well.

 - Stock – A high-quality chicken or turkey stock is the base for our soup recipe.

-- Cream – Use heavy cream for the creamy flavor.
+- Heavy cream – Use heavy cream for the creamy flavor.
 Half & half or milk can be used in place of heavy cream

-- Rice – Wild rice tends to be longer and has a more nutty and earthy flavor.
+- Wild rice – Wild rice tends to be longer and has a more nutty and earthy flavor.
 The hull is also thicker and more rigid which adds texture to this soup.
-I used roll cut wild rice not the soup grade rice as I prefer cooking it separately, so it doesn’t go mushy.
+We use roll cut wild rice not the soup grade rice as we prefer cooking it separately, so it doesn’t go mushy.

 FAQs: